We may earn commission from affiliate links β

 Zrce Beach Festivals, Novalja

-Throughout the summer months, Zrce Beach comes to life with numerous electronic music festivals drawing tens of thousands of party-goers from across the globe to see the best international DJs.
+Throughout the summer, Zrce Beach comes to life with numerous electronic music festivals drawing tens of thousands of party-goers from across the globe to see the best international DJs.
 Some of the biggest festivals worth attending are the Hideout Festival, Sonus Festival, Black Sheep Festival, and Spring Break Europe.
-If you need an airport transfer to one of these festivals, we can get you there with our new Airport Transfer Business.

-Traveling To Zadar
+How To Get To Zadar

-- Bus.
-Transport via bus is available from Croatia’s main towns – Zagreb, Dubrovnik, Split, Rijeka, and more.
-If you fly into another of Croatia’s airports to start your holiday elsewhere, use the Zadar Bus Website to locate the bus line and timetable that fit your needs.
+- Bus: Transport via bus is available from Croatia’s main towns – Zagreb, Dubrovnik, Split, Rijeka, and more.
+If you fly into another of Croatia’s airports to start your holiday elsewhere, use the Zadar Bus Website to locate the bus line and timetable that fit your needs

-- Ferry.
-Not only can you hop on a ferry to Zadar from nearby islands (Dugi Otok, Silba, Mali Losinj, Rava, and Ugljan), but you also can take an overnight ferry service from Italy to reach Croatian shores.
+- Ferry: Not only can you hop on a ferry to Zadar from nearby islands (Dugi Otok, Silba, Mali Losinj, Rava, and Ugljan), but you also can take an overnight ferry service from Italy to reach Croatian shores.
 Local tip: The ferry from Italy only stops in Zadar during the summer months of June to September.
-So, if visiting during other months, opt for the year-round ferry to Split and then travel by bus or car to Zadar.
+So, if visiting during other months, opt for the year-round ferry to Split and then travel by bus or car to Zadar

 Traveling To Further Destinations

-Traveling on after a visit to Zadar is as easy as catching any of the ferries, buses, trains, or planes that initially got you to the city.
-Daily buses are leaving Zadar to Dubrovnik, Zadar to Split, and Zadar to Zagreb.
+Traveling after a visit to Zadar is as easy as catching any of the ferries, buses, trains, or planes that initially got you to the city.

 Zadar is also an excellent starting point for exploring Plitvice Lakes and then traveling to other cities afterward.
 Plitvice lies roughly midway between Zadar and Zagreb.
 Buses are available from the central bus station from either town.
 From Zadar, it takes two hours, and from Zagreb, it takes two hours and 20 minutes.
 We suggest that if you’re coming from elsewhere in Croatia, you take the bus to one of these towns first.